Book a demo

 During PQ, the system is subjected to a series of tests and challenges that simulate real-world conditions.
 The goal is to demonstrate that the equipment can consistently produce the desired output within defined tolerances.
 PQ serves as the bridge between the equipment’s functionality (OQ) and its impact on the final product’s quality.

-Navigating the Complexities of PPQ (Process Performance Qualification)
+Navigating the complexities of PPQ (Process performance qualification)

 Process Performance Qualification (PPQ) is an important step in the second stage of Process Validation, Process Qualification.
 This takes the validation process a step further by examining the long-term performance and robustness of the entire manufacturing process.
 While PQ focuses on individual equipment or systems, PPQ assesses the overall manufacturing process, including variations in raw materials, equipment, personnel, and environmental conditions.